 Quick order entry

 Placing an order is a job for the buyer.
 Your website should allow them to do their job as quickly and painlessly as possible.
-Quick order forms, one-page checkout workflows, and integration with EDI or punch-out catalogs remove friction from the actual process of placing the order.
-Look for an eCommerce platform that allows CSV file uploads or integrates easily with customer ordering systems.
+Quick order forms, one-page checkout workflows, and integration with EDI for eCommerce remove friction from the actual process of placing the order.
+Look for an eCommerce platform that allows CSV file uploads or integrates easily with customer ordering systems and punch-out catalogs.

 Support multiple websites

 Often, wholesale online shopping sites cater to a specific market or vertical.
 Unless your backend can handle multiple front-end websites, administration can be a nightmare.
 Look for an eCommerce solution that lets you manage multiple websites on different domains all from a single backend.

 Just as you want the ability to customize workflows on the front-end, you want to customize and automate backend activities as well.
 For example, by automating contracts you ensure prices and terms are accurate.
 Automating the request for quote and quote to cash processes avoids data entry errors and allows you to provide higher levels of service.